davidyell/CakePHP-Proffer/README.md

 The thumbnails are generated using the [Imagine library](http://imagine.readthedocs.org/en/latest/index.html).
 So you can use the documentation there to build your own thumbnail generating listeners.

+By default generated thumbnail images will be set to the highest image quality in the `ImageTransform` class.

 ##Proffer shell tasks
 Proffer comes with a built in shell which can help you achieve certain things when dealing with your uploaded files.
 To find out more about the shell you can use the `-h` flag on the command line.